PieLabs/pie-docs/using/rendering-questions.md

 | pie-controller.js | Packaged controller code for the PIEs defined in the config        |

-> By convention, these files will be contained in a directory named with a unique id for the assessment item.

 ## Simple Usage - Client Side Only